soraasher/soraasher/README.md

 .

 i cherish every human, alien, or whatever they are, i become friends with😼

-“ *oh, my dearest and beloved companions, I apologise that I may be very ill mannered to you at times.
-For I truly care for you, but there are times where I get so pissed off of nothing.
-I'll never leave you, unless you do something wrong.* “

-IGNORE ME AND YOU'LL BE IGNORED.
-HOW YOU TREAT ME IS HOW I'LL TREAT YOU.🙀